mlibazisi/SmartTacToe/README.md

 {https://replace_with_you_website.com}/command
  ```
 - Enter a short description of your choice.
 "SmartTacToe rocks!" is an excellent choice!

-- Check the box that says "Escape channels, users, and links sent to your app"
+- Check the box that says `Escape channels, users, and links sent to your app`

 You can then click save!